Shiatsu is a complementary physical therapy used worldwide to relive stress related symptoms.

-Stress can be caused by many events or life situation that can also not be the same for everyone.
-Some may be stressed by the workplace, some others by moving home, but generally speaking the causes may be:
+Stress can be caused by many events or life situations that can also not be the same for everyone.
+Some may be stressed by the workplace, some others by moving home, but generally speaking, the causes may be:

 Personal relationships: divorce, caring for someone, loss of a loved one

 Health: illness, chronic illness, injury, pain, bereavement

 These are just a few examples.
 Even buying a house, having a baby or changing career can be causes of stress.
 Sometimes it can even be that we don’t even know why we are stressed.
 Yet we suffer from it and have to deal with both physical or mental health problems such as: